-Following an informal ‘interview’ to establish potential suitability for this role, you may be offered basic training.
+Following an informal ‘interview’ to establish potential suitability for this role, you may be offered Induction Training.

-The training will help you to decide whether this role is right for you at this time.
-It will also allow the Heathrow Travel-Care trainer to see you in a group setting and get to know you a little better.
+This training will give you an overview of our role in a major incident at Heathrow and help you decide if joining our Response Team is right for you at this time.
+It will also allow our Emergency Planner to get to know you a little better.

-As the work of a Emergency Responder at Heathrow can involve working in a restricted zone, rigorous security checks will be required of all participants, including a Disclosure and Barring Service (DBS) check.
-The application process will be explained to you.
+As the role of an Emergency Responder at Heathrow will involve working within the restricted zones, a rigorous security check will be required of all applicants, including a Disclosure and Barring Service (DBS) check and a GOV.UK Accreditation Check, all of which will be explained during induction.

-Any application needs to be supported by your line manager, if you are in employment, so please ensure that you discuss your interest in the scheme with them.
-An emergency response may be required at any time, and if available, you may be deployed for up to 8 hours (and need recovery time the following day)
+Any application must be supported by your line manager, if you are in employment, so please ensure you discuss your interest with them.
+An emergency response may be required at any time and, if available, you may be deployed for up to 8 hours (and need recovery time the following day).

-- Is a mature and self-aware person, who can stay calm under pressure
+- Is a self-aware person who can remain calm under pressure

-- Demonstrates willingness and ability to apply their experience and personal skills to this work
+- Demonstrates a willingness and ability to apply their experience and personal skills to this work

 - Demonstrates respect and understanding of diversity issues

-- Shows sensitivity to others and an ability to support others as part of a team
+- Shows sensitivity to others and an ability to work as part of a team

-- Is usually able to travel to Heathrow within a hour of being called
+- Is able to travel to Heathrow within an hour of being called

 - Is able to give the required time and commitment

 If you or a colleague are interested in finding out more, please email James Davies.